 USING INTERNATIONAL SOCIAL MEDIA PLATFORMS IN RUSSIA

 Although Facebook remains behind VK in its number of users, it’s mostly used by well-off, cosmopolitan Russians based around hub cities like Moscow and St. Petersburg.

 For international brands looking to sell into Russia’s fluctuating economy without cutting prices, Facebook is a good platform for directly targeting those with disposable cash.

 Facebook also has its own advantages over OK.
 OK is a less familiar platform with fewer exceptions to non-Russian speakers, which makes the setup process difficult without hiring local admins.
-While OK has a large number of affluent, middle-aged female users, a particularly attractive market for fashion and beauty brands, Facebook follows closely in reach, continues to expand worldwide and remains easier for international brands to use.
+With Facebook following OK closely in reach and continuing to expand worldwide, it remains easier for international brands to use.

 Instagram and Twitter

 Instagram is often used for linking to other networks.
-If you’re planning on using it, make sure your content translates onto VK or Facebook, and be aware that Russian users often add long captions to their posts.
+Make sure your content translates onto VK or Facebook, and be aware that Russian users often add long captions to their posts.

-Twitter is showing some signs of growth but has nowhere near the same dominance in Russia that it does in the West.
+Twitter is showing some growth but has nowhere near the same dominance in Russia that it does in the West.
 Therefore, it’s probably not worth investing in a Russian presence until the platform gains more traction.

 A combination of VK and Facebook is the best way to reach large numbers of users and single out the top commercial targets.
 While OK also has a well developed user base, it can be hard for international companies to start and maintain a presence there, so Facebook is the wise choice for beginners.

-Social media’s power to influence buying behavior in Russia is beyond dispute.
+Social media’s influence on buying behavior in Russia is beyond dispute.
 If you take the time to master it, you’ll see a strong return on your investment.